jbolstad/hbamr/README.md

 This is an R package for performing hierarchical Bayesian Aldrich-McKelvey (HBAM) scaling using Hamiltonian Monte Carlo simulations via Stan.
 Aldrich-McKelvey (AM) scaling is a method for estimating the ideological positions of survey respondents and political actors on a common scale using positional survey data (Aldrich & McKelvey 1977).
 The hierarchical versions of the AM model included in this package outperform other versions both in terms of yielding meaningful posterior distributions for respondent positions and in terms of recovering true respondent positions in simulations ([Bølstad 2024](https://doi.org/10.1017/pan.2023.18)).
 The package contains functions for preparing data, fitting models, extracting estimates, plotting key results, and comparing models using cross-validation.

-### Important Updates

-**Version 2.1.0**:

--   All models now simulate errors in respondents' self-placements to yield realistic levels of uncertainty in estimated respondent positions while offering faster sampling.

-**Version 2.0.1**:

--   New MULTI-type models explicitly model group differences.
--   FBAM-type models now allow users to specify key priors.
--   Most models have been revised to offer faster and better sampling.

-See the [changelog](https://jbolstad.github.io/hbamr/news/index.html) for a more comprehensive discussion of the updates.

 ### Installation

 The package is available from [CRAN](https://CRAN.R-project.org/package=hbamr) and can be installed using the standard method: